rouven0/TruckSimulatorBot/guide/companies_-_changing_the_logo.md

 https://media.discordapp.net/attachments/916793752968921158/947463853191594044/unknown.png
-Changing a logo is a bit tricky since modals don't come with a emoji selector.
+Changing a logo is a bit tricky since modals don't come with an emoji selector.
 There are 2 ways to set a logo.

 **I. Use a unicode emoji**
-This is rather easy, just use the emoji selector you OS provides and you're done.
+This is rather easy, just use the emoji selector you OS provides, and you're done.
 Select an emoji and paste it.

 **II.
 Use a discord emoji**
 This is where the fun begins.
 You have to paste the raw emoji to set it as logo.
 See the image down below for an example and follow these steps: